This article has been kindly shared by Alison Richmond of Provention.

 Repetitive mouse use is a common contributor to wrist, arm and shoulder discomfort.
 We have previously posted about what to look for in a mouse, and how to ensure it is safe and comfortable for extended periods of use.
 Please read Provention’s post on the different types of mouse, which covers all you need to know.

-2. Individual Set-Up – Even the best equipment falls short if your individual set-up isn’t tailored to your needs.
+Even the best equipment falls short if your individual set-up isn’t tailored to your needs.
 If you spend long periods of time at your workstation, small changes in your posture and equipment set-up make a big difference to your comfort.

-Take a look at Provention’s other posts, ‘Is Sitting Up Good Posture’, and ‘Rethinking the Golden Rule of Sitting Posture.’
+Take a look at our other posts on ‘Is Sitting Up Straight Good Posture’, and ‘Sitting for Long Periods.’
 These articles will help you find a comfortable and supported posture and show you how to position your equipment to suit your needs.

 Set reminders to move, stretch, or take a short walk throughout the day.
 Walking to a colleague’s desk instead of sending an email or taking the stairs instead of the lift are simple ways to integrate more movement.